joutwater/Data-Structures/week07/README.md

 ---------------------
 ## BREAK

-Unfortunately, at this point in the process, I was not able to figure out how to create the relational database and primary keys pairs foregin keys how I wanted.
-I spent a lot of time trying to figure it out, and even though there were a few classmates that had done this and graciously shared their code with me, I did not understand it well enough to confidently use it and be able to describe the process.
+Unfortunately, at this point in the process, I was not able to figure out how to create the relational database and primary key / foregin key pairs how I wanted.
+I spent a lot of time trying to figure it out, and even though there was a classmate that had done this and graciously shared their code with me, I did not understand it well enough to confidently use it and be able to describe the process.
 Therefore, I decided to create one table that includes all of the data I have been parsing and geocoding.
 If I am able to grasp the concept and code of the relational system in SQL, I will hopefully be able to create my initial plans.

 ### Part Five (A) : Clearing and creating new table